VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Licensing
-By asking us to include your changes in this game, you agree that they fall under the terms of the GPLv3, which basically means they will become part of a free software.
+By asking us to include your changes in this game, you agree that they fall under the terms of the GPLv3, which basically means they will become part of a free/libre software.

 ### Crediting
 Contributors, Developers and Maintainers will be credited in